songzhw/songzhw.github.io/eng/2017-04-05-manager-eng.md

 work on together : This is an issue that we need to work on together as a management team

 develop an action plan
+develop goals for the next few months accomplish the team goal/individual goal

+keep people on one feature at a time

+Feature B is next in line